qjiangzhao/TEtrimmer/README.md

           --num_threads 10 \
           --continue_analysis
 ```
 If you want to **combine files from different sources for the input file, we recommend removing duplicate sequences during processing.
-This step can potentially save overall run time.s** in the input file:
+This step can potentially save overall run time in the input file**:
 ```commandline
 tetrimmer --input_file {TE consensus library} \
           --genome_file {genome file} \